Simplified authorisation procedures

 A medicinal product with an active substance that is contained in another medicinal product that is or was authorised by Swissmedic can be authorised in a simplified procedure.

-Section 7.1.1 of Guidance document Authorisation of herbal medicinal products HMV4 describes the requirements for authorisation of herbal medicinal products with known active substance.
+Section 7.2.1 of the Guidance document Authorisation of herbal medicinal products describes the requirements for authorisation of herbal medicinal products with known active substance.

-However, Guidance document Authorisation of human medicinal products with known active substance HMV4 does not apply to herbal medicinal products.
+However, the Guidance document Authorisation of human medicinal products with known active substance does not apply to herbal medicinal products.

 Herbal medicinal products with well established use

-The herbal active substance in a herbal medicinal product with well established use must have been used medically in a medicinal product in Switzerland or the EU/EFTA for at least 10 years.
+The herbal active substance in a herbal medicinal product with well established use must have been used medically in the proposed indication in Switzerland or the EU/EFTA as a medicinal product for at least 10 years.
 Complete quality documentation must be available.
-Furthermore, adequate studies documenting efficacy and safety must be available in the scientific literature (see Guidance document Authorisation of herbal medicinal products HMV4, section 7.1.2).
+Furthermore, adequate studies documenting efficacy and safety must be available in the scientific literature (see Guidance document Authorisation of herbal medicinal products, section 7.2.2).

 Herbal medicinal products with traditional use

-If authorisation is requested for the herbal medicinal product on the basis of traditional use, a summary of those documents showing that the herbal medicinal product or a comparable medicinal product (comparator product) has been used medically for at least 30 years, and for at least 15 years in an EU/EFTA country, should be provided (see Guidance document Authorisation of herbal medicinal products HMV4, section 7.1.3).
+If authorisation is requested for the herbal medicinal product on the basis of traditional use, a summary of those documents showing that the herbal medicinal product or a comparable medicinal product (comparator product) has been used medically for at least 30 years, and for at least 15 years in an EU/EFTA country, should be provided.
+The efficacy has been plausibly demonstrated on the basis of use and experience over many years, while the safety has been proven by adequate documentation (see Guidance document Authorisation of herbal medicinal products, section 7.2.3).
+In view of the traditionally derived indication, the product may not be a prescription-only medicine or require a medical diagnosis or medically supervised treatment.

 Other valid documents can be found at: